 Page

 Intro duction 5

 Princ iples an d Guidance

-1. ARD 8
+1. THE BO ARD 8

-Companies should be headed by an effective Board of directors ("the Board") which is responsible for governance.
+Companies should be headed by an effective Board of directors ("the Boawhich is responsible for governance.

 1.1 Governance structure

 1.2 Central role of the Chairman

 1.3 Balance and composition of the Board

 1.4 Committees of the Board

 1.5 Delegation to management

 1.6 Board meetings

 2. DIRECTORS 9

-Directors should take collective responsibility for directing and supervising the affairs of the business.
+rs should take collective responsibility for directing and sing the affairs of the business.

 2.1 Directors' duties

 2.2 Legislation and regulation

 2.3 Strategy

 2.4 Appointment, induction and re-appointment of directors

 2.5 Commitment

 2.6 Provision of information and support for the Board

 2.7 Performance evaluation

 2.8 Training and development

-3. BUSINE SS CONDUCT AND ETHICS 10
+3. BUSINES SS CONDUCT AND ETHICS 10

 integrity ctors should maintain good standards of business conduct, y and ethical behaviour and should operate with due care and e and at all times act honestly and openly.

 3.1 Conflicts, policy and standards

 3.2 Conflicts of interest

 3.3 Self-dealing

 3.4 Duty to the company

-3.4 Duty to the company
+5 - 2., 2 compon,

-4. ACCOU NTABILITY 10
+4. ACCOUN TABILITY 10

 The Board should have formal and transparent arrangements in place for presenting a balanced and understandable assessment of the company's position and prospects and for considering how they apply financial reporting and internal control principles.

 4.1 Strategic business management

 4.2 Group policies

 4.3 Financial reporting

 4.4 Internal control systems

 4.5 Audit and auditors

 4.6 Performance monitoring

 4.7 Outsourced functions

 4.8 Annual business reviews

-5. RISK MA ANAGEMENT 11
+5. RISK MA ISK MANAGEMENT

 The Board should provide suitable oversight of risk management and maintain a sound system of risk measurement and control.

 5.1 Responsibility for risk

 5.2 Risk strategy and policy

+5.2.1 Climate change

-5.3 Risk reviews
+Risk reviews

 5.4 Contingency planning and testing

-6. DISCLOS SURE AND REPORTING 12
+6. DISCLOSURE AND REPORTING URE AND REPORTING 12

-shareho The Board should ensure the timely and balanced disclosure to shareholders and/or to regulators of all material matters concerning the company.
+The Board should ensure the timely and balanced disclosure to shareholders and/or to regulators of all material matters concerning the company.

 6.1 Statutory disclosure and regulatory reporting

-7. REMUN ERATION 12
+7. REMUNE RATION 12

-ard should ensure remuneration arrangements are structured and responsibly and that remuneration policies are consistent with
+The Board should ensure remuneration arrangements are structured